Documentation Index

 - Authentication to choose the right credential model.

-- TypeScript SDK, CLI Reference, or MCP Server for your preferred integration surface.
+- TypeScript SDK, CLI Reference, or MCP Server for your preferred surface.